mr152here/hexegg/docs/MANUAL.md

 > save the current file buffer with all its modifications as a *filename*.
 If no *filename* is specified, the file is saved under its own name.

 *parseheader \[header_name\]*
 > parse, show and highlight binary structure at the current position.
 If *header_name* is not given, it will first try to find correct signature at the position and than parse it.
-Currently recognized structures are: BMP, ELF, GIF, ICO, MZ, MZPE, PE, PNG.
+Currently recognized structures are: BMP, ELF, GIF, ICO, MZ, MZPE, PE, PCAP, PCAPNG, PNG.
 >
 > parseheader bmp - parse file from current position as a BMP structure
 > parseheader mz - parse file from current position as a (only) MZ structure